Economics (ECON)

 ECON 4081 - Intermediate Macroeconomic Theory (3 Credits)

 National income and employment theory.
 Primary emphasis placed on determination of employment and prices.
 Problems of unemployment and inflation analyzed and appropriate policies considered.
-Prereq: ECON 2012 and ECON 3801 or MATH 2411 or MATH 2421 with a C- or higher.
+Prereq: ECON 2012 and ECON 3801 with a C- or higher or (MATH 2411 or MATH 2421 with a B or higher).
 Term offered: fall, spring.
 Max hours: 3 Credits.

 Grading Basis: Letter Grade